Harry Nilsson: Early life

 Nilsson's "Daddy's Song" also refers to this period in Nilsson's childhood.
 He grew up with his mother and a younger half-sister.
-His younger brother, Drake Nilsson, was left with family or friends during their moves between Southern California and New York, sometimes living with a succession of relatives and his stepfather.
+His younger brother, Drake Nilsson, was left with friends during their moves between Southern California and New York, sometimes living with a succession of relatives and his stepfather.
 His uncle, a mechanic in San Bernardino, California, helped Nilsson improve his vocal and musical abilities.
-In addition to his half-brother and a half-sister through his mother, he also had three half-sisters and one half-brother through his father.
+In addition to his brother and a half-sister through his mother, he also had three half-sisters and one half-brother through his father.

 Due to his family's poverty, Nilsson worked from an early age, including a job at the Paramount Theatre in Los Angeles.
 When the cinema closed in 1960, he applied for a job at a bank, falsely claiming on his application that he was a high school graduate (he had completed only through ninth grade).
 He had an aptitude for computers, which were starting to be used at banks at the time.
 He later performed so well in his role that the bank retained him even after they discovered he had lied about his education.
 He worked on bank computers at night and, in the daytime, pursued his songwriting and singing careers.